***/**** Image A Sound A Extras B+

 If Mann's voice is already definitive in Thief, so arguably does his youth or inexperience shine through.
 It's the first draft of a sensibility, and the ideas contained herein would gain sophistication and economy with each subsequent iteration, along with Mann's storytelling abilities.
 The climax is on one level very well thought-out, with the sudden infusion of rock in the score complementing Frank's descent into righteous fury, like when Fight Club goes from the electronic The Chemical Brothers to the electric The Pixies to signal the return of raw humanity.
 (Ubiquitous '80s composer Craig Safan replaced Tangerine Dream for this final suite when the latter couldn't rip off "Comfortably Numb" to Mann's satisfaction.)
 But the scene itself is conceptually baffling, in particular the dynamic inside Leo's house after an evening spent menacing Frank and killing his partner (Jim Belushi, never better and underutilized): There's Leo's liaison, Attaglia (Tom Signorelli), sitting across from Leo in his living room while they read the paper--a tableau of absurd domesticity that only gets weirder when Attaglia rises from his chair to offer Leo a glass of milk.
 (Leo declines.)
 Skulking around the place with gun drawn, Frank passes two heavy-set women--Leo's harem?--zoning out to television; this is one suave Dean Stockwell away, really, from the apartment in Blue Velvet, and I wonder if Thief could've obliquely inspired David Lynch.
 In other words, there is, to put it generously, a dream logic at work in this sequence, especially in how Leo's guards--a bushy Farina among them--come out in full force only once he's been killed, defying conventional wisdom that cutting off the head causes the body to fall.
 Benefit of the doubt, maybe they don't know he's dead yet; and there is a tradition in crime fiction of big-boss places being easier to break into than break out of.
 Great security detail, nonetheless.3

 It's cathartic, sure, to watch the depraved old fart and his cronies get blown to kingdom come after Leo has threatened to turn Frank's family into "Wimpy burgers," but not in Mann's usually transcendent way, just in a typical '80s bloodbath way.
 Leo is on point--almost as though he's read the script--when he tells Frank, "You're scary because you don't give a fuck.
 But don't come on to me now with your jailhouse bullshit.
 You are not that guy.
 Don't you get it, you prick?
 You got a home, car, businesses, family.
 And I own the paper on your whole fuckin' life."
-His mistake is in calling Frank's bluff: As Frank earlier explained to Jessie (and I just got that--Frank and Jessie, like the James Brothers--though I don't know what to do with it), abject fear activates in him an icy invincibility, "'cause I don't mean nothin' to myself.
-I don't care about me.
-I don't care about...
+His mistake is in calling Frank's bluff: As Frank earlier explained to Jessie (and I just got that--Frank and Jessie, like the James Brothers--though I don't know what to do with it), abject fear activates in him an icy invincibility, "'cause I do not mean nothin' to myself.
+I do not care about me.
+I do not care about...
 Nothin'.
 You know?"
 He figures he survived one fateful day in the prison yard "because [he] achieved that mental attitude," and so we watch as he scorches the earth in a pre-emptive strike against Leo, sending Jessie and son away and burning his businesses to the ground.
 And it's that believing in nothing that might be the overriding problem with this grand finale, in that Thief's POV, impossible to disentangle from Frank's, becomes entirely too nihilistic.
 Corny though it may sound, one of the things I appreciate most about Mann's films is that they remind me--hell, teach me--how to be a man.
 They're about chivalry and honour and all the self-sacrifice that implies; Frank could well be a sociopath, but in any event he hardly cuts a gallant figure.
 His vengeance-minded actions are chicly grim but they don't resonate, whatever visceral desire they've satisfied.

 But even the most ego-driven of Mann's antiheroes--Muhammad Ali, anyone?--are touched by his unerring sense of cool, and Caan is ingeniously cast, his facetious way of overenunciating through clenched teeth and pursed lips pairing perfectly with the wiseass tenor of Mann's contraction-free dialogue; his hothead energy lending dramatic contrast to methodical robbery scenes that require him to be absolutely still and centred.
 (I'm reminded of the doctor with severe Tourette's from an Oliver Sacks profile who somehow summoned reserves of calm to perform surgery.)
 Mann modelled Frank on Santucci, but Caan's screen persona definitely took precedence, and a moment where Frank misspells "male" as "mail" on a form at the adoption agency seems strangely vestigial, a fleeting imposition on an icon who doesn't abide petty emasculations in a movie that otherwise knows exactly what to do with James Caan.
 If the end product speaks for itself, then Mann and Caan worked so well together it's surprising they never collaborated on anything else.
 On the other hand, if Mann is constantly returning to and honing Thief in his work, perhaps he feels it's the one aspect of the film that left no room for improvement.